taylortempleton/VerificationPractice_SimpleCPU/README.md

 # Verification Practice Project #1: Simple CPU Verification
 ## Hello!

 Below is my first self-motivated verification project.

-I am hoping to get quick feedback.
+I found an extremely simple CPU, created a verification plan, and built a testbench to execute the plan.
+Both are below.

-My goal was to use an extremely simple CPU to understand how Systemverilog, UVM, SVA, functional coverage verification planning, and other verification methodologies work in concert.
+My goal was to understand how SV, UVM, SVA, functional coverage and other verification tools work in concert, and to quickly gain insight into some of the challenges I read about (the need for resusability and impact of testbench hierarchy choices, for example).

-I will next work on a more complex project, likely verifying parts of the Berkeley Out-of-Order Machine (BOOM) Core.

-Before doing so, I am seeking feedback:
+I am hoping to get quick feedback on a few questions, before starting a second more complex, self-assigned project.
+⋅⋅* Berkeley Out-of-Order Machine (BOOM) Core with Ocelot ..* Instruction Set Set Simulator (Whisper)
+..* Hierarchical
+..* Verilator

+Ask: Before starting my 2nd project, I was hoping for feedback on this project, keeping in mind :
-Do you see anything that is absolutely awful?
-Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
+⋅⋅* Do you see anything that is absolutely awful, incorrect, stupid ⋅⋅* Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
+(I am not incorporating generative AI, until I have rock-solid understanding of verification fundamentals)
-Is this a reasonable approach?
+⋅⋅* Is this a reasonable approach?
-Is the BOOM core a good project?
+⋅⋅* Is the BOOM core a good project?

 All input is much appreciated.
 Thank you!